 Preparing a submissions report

-The purpose of the submissions report is to give the proponent an opportunity to respond to the issues raised in submissions, ensure the community gets feedback from the proponent on the issues raised in submissions and to help the decision-maker evaluate the merits of the project.
+The purpose of the submissions report is to give the proponent an opportunity to respond to the issues raised in submissions, provide feedback to the community on those issues, and help the consent authority assess the merits of the project.

 The proponent must have regard to the State Significant Infrastructure Guidelines - Preparing a Submissions Report (Appendix C) in preparing the response.